summu97/Azure-Project_Errors-and-New-Concepts/Kubernetes/Istio Mesh.md

 Below is a **complete, practical, production-style guide** to apply **Istio service mesh** to your services running in the **`coda-application` namespace**.

-I will give you:

-✅ Exact steps
-✅ All YAML files
-✅ Commands to apply
-✅ How traffic flows afterward

 Services: **serviceA**, **serviceB**, **serviceC**
 Namespace: **`coda-application`**